piqnt/planck.js/docs/pages/fixture.md

 ```

 Collisions between fixtures of different group indices are filtered
-according the category and mask bits.
+according to the category and mask bits.
 In other words, group filtering
 has higher precedence than category filtering.

 Note that additional collision filtering occurs in Planck.js.
 Here is a